mongodb/specifications/source/client-side-encryption/tests/README.rst

        db.adminCommand({configureFailPoint: "hangBeforeListCollections", mode: "off" })

    - Verify both insert operations succeed.
 Verify that exactly one listCollections command is run on the collection, and that exactly one find is run on the datakeys collection.

-#.
-Test that creating an encrypted client fails if the maxWireVersion < 8.